Gainers, are they worth it or not?

 José has a fast metabolism, and although he thinks he eats a lot, he actually eats little.

-He measures 1.80m and weighs 60kg, so he decides to join the gym to gain weight.
+He is 1.80m tall and weighs 60kg, so he decides to join the gym to gain weight.

-Since summer is just around the corner, and he wants quick results, he decides to go to a supplement store.
+Since summer is almost here and he wants quick results, he decides to go to a supplements store.

-At the supplement store he says he wants to gain weight, and wants to gain weight fast, so he leaves with a gainer under his arm.
+At the supplement store he says he wants to gain weight, and he wants to gain weight quickly, so he leaves there with a gainer under his arm.

-José starts using his recent purchase, and as the label says to take a shake a day, this is what he does.
+José starts using his recent acquisition, and as the label says to drink one shake a day, that's what he does.

-Each shake has 1000 kcal, and after a month, has already gained 5 kg, but despite being excited, he still wants more weight.
+Each shake has 1000 kcal, and after a month, he has already gained 5kg, but despite being excited, he still wants to lose more weight.

-So he decides to buy another bag, because the first one is over, and at the end of the second month José no longer weighs 60kg, but 70kg.
+He therefore decides to buy another bag, because the first one is already finished, and at the end of the second month José no longer weighs 60kg, but 70kg.

-José gained 10kg in two months, and now he is satisfied, and for that reason, he stops taking the gainer.
+José gained 10kg in two months, and now he is satisfied, and so he stops taking the gainer.

 José after the gainer

-Therefore, José gained 10 kg, was satisfied and stopped taking the supplement that led him to gain 10 kg.
+Therefore, José gained 10kg, was satisfied and stopped taking the supplement that made him gain 10kg.

 What will happen?